-Bottom Line: Apples have a minimal effect on blood sugar levels and are unlikely to cause rapid spikes in blood sugar, even in diabetics.
+Apples have a minimal effect on blood sugar levels and are unlikely to cause rapid spikes in blood sugar, even in those with diabetes.

-If you have type 1 diabetes, your pancreas does not produce enough insulin, the hormone that transports sugar from your blood to your cells.
+Type 1 diabetes is an autoimmune disorder in which your pancreas doesn’t produce enough insulin, the hormone that transports sugar from your blood to your cells.
 Insulin must be taken daily.

 Significant amounts of the following antioxidants are found in apples:

-- Quercetin: Slows down carb digestion, helping prevent blood sugar spikes (17).
+- Quercetin.
+May slow down carb digestion, helping to prevent blood sugar spikes (

-The highest concentrations of beneficial antioxidants are found in Honeycrisp and Red Delicious apples (22).
+The highest concentrations of beneficial antioxidants are found in honeycrisp and red delicious varieties of apples (

 Apples are an excellent fruit to include in your diet if you have diabetes.